Léo Marciano: Japan

 The Léo Marciano brand was established in Japan with the help of French multinational Péchiney Ugine Kuhlmann (PUK), which offered the brand the support needed to successfully develop commercial activities in Tokyo.

 In 1978, thirty-five boutiques opened throughout the country.

 Léo Marciano was the first European couturier to do business directly with Japan without having to go through the local intermediaries that controlled imports at the time.

 In Japan, he had the opportunity to work on the development and innovation of new materials.
 Commissioned by the Japanese multinational Toray, he collaborated on the development of a new material – alcantara – which he proceeded to use in his collections.
 Today, this material is world renowned and used in fashion, interior design, and even the automotive industry.

 Menswear

 In 1982, Léo Marciano launched a menswear line.
 The collection was introduced in its womenswear stores, which began to carry both lines.

 The interest grew rapidly and a Léo Marciano stand alone menswear shop opened on rue Francois 1er.
 The menswear line was produced by Italian tailoring company Brioni.
 The menswear boutique went even further by offering a made to measure tailoring service.

 End of activities

-In 1985, Léo Marciano ceased his activities due to health reasons and closed the doors of the prosperous fashion house.
+In 1985, Léo Marciano ceased his activities for health reasons and closed the doors of the prosperous fashion house.